 The time is certainly right for omni-channel and cross-channel, but it’s also time to put these building blocks (telephony, video telephony, messaging, etc.) in order.
 Doing that will also simplify how they’re used.
 Simplification is the whole point of Unified Communications, and it’s what companies in the sector are prioritizing.

 At the same time, financial institutions are highly regulated.
-Directives such as MIFID II require all communications relating to financial transaction are recorded.
+Directives such as MIFID II require that all communications relating to financial transaction are recorded.
 The cost of compliance is a significant burden for banks, but so is the cost of non-compliance.
-Regulators are increasingly vigilant and fines increasingly punitive – potentially in the 10s of millions of dollars.
-No bank wants make headlines for falling foul of the regulators as reputational damage compounds the financial cost.
+Regulators are increasingly vigilant and fines increasingly punitive – potentially in the tens of millions of dollars.
+No bank wants to make headlines for running afoul of the regulators as reputational damage compounds the financial cost.
 At the same time, banks need to be particularly alive to the need to keep customer data safe.
 Communications that don’t need to be recorded, shouldn’t be.

 But how can all of these challenges be reconciled when they must fit into complex processes and workflows, with tens of thousands of employees to be managed across multiple sites, sometimes operating under different sets of rules?